raspberrypilearning/av-e-card/en/step_3.md

 --- task ---

-Select your GIF from the file browser and then upload it.
+Select your GIF from the file browser, then upload it.

 ![image showing selection of GIF in the file browser](images/select-gif.png)